Hitmetrix - User behavior analytics & recording

 Academic Writing

 The primary difference between academic writing and content writing is the objective and purpose.
 While content writing aims to persuade and entertain the reader, academic writing demonstrates comprehension and aims to inform.
 The target audience for academic writing is informed and knowledgeable in the topic of interest.
-The target reader for content writing is a customer, with no specific interest of background in the topic under review.
+The target reader for content writing is a customer with no specific interest or background in the topic under review.
 Thus, the content writer must be creative and entertaining to captivate the audience and maintain their attention.
 The academic writer must incorporate genuine information and communicate credibility and reliability.

 Definition of Content Writing